sangkilc/ICSE-2020-SV-Handbook/README.md

 Offline SVs work offline to help edit and upload videos to youtube.
 Therefore offline SVs are not bound to any specific time band.

+### CLE SV

+CLE SVs support co-located conferences, such as MSR, FormaliSE, etc. Therefore, their work time largely depends on the schedule of CLEs they support.
+The main tasks of CLE SVs will be mostly the same as the ones of [online SVs](#online-sv): their main job is to help session chairs to organize questions, etc.

 ## Example Scenario